+Any further failing grade at mid-semester or semester end will result in dismissal from the program.
 Any failing grade at the end of the course will be recorded on the transcript, and no credit will be given for the class.

-With regard to the clinical grade, failure to obtain and maintain an overall passing average of 85% in clinic at the end of any semester will result in dismissal from the program at the Program Director's discretion guided by school staff input.
+With regard to the clinical grade, failure to obtain and maintain an overall passing average of 85% in clinic at the end of any semester will result in dismissal from the program at the Program Director's discretion, guided by school staff input.